 Dear Sailors, Friends and anyone interested of the Dehler30od.
 After two years we are happy to be on the Dusseldorf boat show again.
 This year one of our Dehler30od's will be displayed on the exhibition in hall 15 stand G21.
 Form 21.01. - 29.01. the exhibiton will open from 10am till 6pm.
 We are looking forward to see you on site and hope for a great boat show in 2023.
 If you have any further questions about the exhibition feel free to contact us via firstname.lastname@example.org or visit the officail website of the boat show.

 See you then, really looking forward to see you!

-For all lovers of double handed sailing, olympic mixed offshore regattas and single handed sail sailing
+For all lovers of double handed sailing, offshore regattas and single handed sail sailing

 The aim of the class association is to promote recreational and competitive sail racing with the Dehler 30 one design yachts under the management of the class association.
-Under the direction of Uwe Barthel (chairman), Karl Dehler (technical chairman), Felix Hauß (sports administrator), Oliver Denzer (public relations) and Andreas Deubel (treasurer), the association sets course for national and international regatta events.
+Under the direction of the Executive Committee, the association sets course for national and international regatta events.
 For the 2021 season, participation in the double-handed regatta Baltic 500, the long-distance race Rund Bornholm and as well as an exciting International German Championship in Olpenitz are planned.
 The Dehler 30 one design is to establish itself just as quickly at international offshore regattas.
-In 2024 the jump into the Olympic sailing classes in the mixed offshore discipline beckons.

-News for double handed sailing, olympic mixed offshore regattas and single handed sail racing lovers
+News for double handed sailing, offshore regattas and single handed sail racing lovers

 Dehler 30 one design class is planning for an exciting single handed, double handed and mixed offshore sail racing season 2021